syyunn/lobby_edge2vec/README.md

 4072920111141824811	HALVORSON FOR CONGRESS	C00440016	2012	2012	H6NC08111	HALVORSON, DEBORAH	$2,500.00
 ```

-or, more simply just using ld203
+or, more simply just using ld203, we can find the `payee`, who's gonna be the recipient of the money contributed through the path of `PAC -> Ogilvy -> PAC`

 ```sql
 select cd.organization_name, cb.contributor_name, cb.payee_name, cb.amount, cb.recipient_name